EventKit/eventkit-cloud/docs/settings.md

 <pre>LOG_LEVEL=Info</pre>

 #### Land Data
-EventKit include land data with OSM exports, this data needs to be initially loaded and a custom location can be provided with:
+EventKit includes land data with OSM exports, this data needs to be initially loaded and a custom location can be provided with:
-<pre>LAND_DATA_URL=http://data.openstreetmapdata.com/land-polygons-split-3857.zip</pre>
+<pre>LAND_DATA_URL=https://osmdata.openstreetmap.de/download/land-polygons-split-3857.zip</pre>

 #### SSL Verification
 By default SSL verification will be enabled and the system certificates and certifi certs will be used.